On Cooperation in Multi-Terminal Computation and Rate Distortion: Analysis

+Using similar arguments as the one used for establishing the cardinalities in the proof of Theorem~\ref{achiev-rd1}, one can derive the following bounds for $\mathcal{T}$ and $\mathcal{W}$:

 The minimum of \eqref{eq:ex2Minimum} with the above cardinality bounds can in principle be numerically evaluated to obtain $\min I(X,Y;T,W)=1.03$.
 However, the number of degrees of freedom in the minimization still makes the problem intractable on a regular desktop computer.
-As it turns out, for the problem at hand the cardinality bound $|\mathcal{W}|\leq 5$ can be tightened to $|\mathcal{W}|\leq 2$, which then allows to obtain the desired minimum in a matter of seconds on a regular computer. \item[2. ] The sum-rate constraint in \cite[Theorem 5.4]{KaspBerg82} is
+As it turns out, for the problem at hand the cardinality bound $|\mathcal{W}|\leq 9$ can be tightened to $|\mathcal{W}|\leq 2$, which then allows to obtain the desired minimum in a matter of seconds.
+More details can be found in \cite{Sefi13}. \item[2. ] The sum-rate constraint in \cite[Theorem 5.4]{KaspBerg82} is

 for some $T$ and $W$ that satisfy

 and such that there exist functions $g_1(W)$ and $g_2(W)$ such that